jvhuang1786/jvhuang1786.github.io/_posts/2018-01-28-disneynlp.md

 # Intro

-The project was inspired by my summer trip to Tokyo Disneyland.
+- The project was inspired by my summer trip to Tokyo Disneyland.
 Researching guides on youtube there was a huge number of Youtubers, people on reddit, twitter and other forms of media claiming Tokyo Disney Resort specifically Tokyo Disney Sea was the best Disney park.
 The park that would make Walt Disney proud.

-The business use of doing NLP for both Disney resorts would be help Imagineers come up with new decorative themes for the park during seasonal events.
+- The business use of doing NLP for both Disney resorts would be help Imagineers come up with new decorative themes for the park during seasonal events.
 By seeing trends of what people liked and disliked it can help relay information to Disney's business partners of what worked and didn't work.

-So what is an Imagineer you might ask?
+- So what is an Imagineer you might ask?

-Imagineers are in charge of dreaming, designing and building Disney theme parks, attractions, cruise ships, resorts etc. Basically, they’re about live entertainment.
+- Imagineers are in charge of dreaming, designing and building Disney theme parks, attractions, cruise ships, resorts etc. Basically, they’re about live entertainment.
 They create things you can see and touch and smell, experiences that you can walk right into.
 They're the ones who create the experience and allow visitors to emerge themselves into the world of Disney.
 For example, the new Galaxy Edge now allows Star Wars fans for a place to gather and enjoy themselves on Batuu.

 # Twitter API Data Collection

-Data was collected through the Twitter API from September 24th, 2019 to November 1st, 2019.
-Both parks were running their halloween themed festival.
+- Data was collected through the Twitter API from September 24th, 2019 to November 1st, 2019.

-Tokyo Disney - Spooky Boo Halloween Parade
+- Tokyo Disney - Spooky Boo Halloween Parade

-Anaheim Disney - Oogie Boogie Bash
+- Anaheim Disney - Oogie Boogie Bash

-The following was searched for using Tweepy and the Twitter API
+- The following was searched for using Tweepy and the Twitter API

 Disney Anaheim      | Disney Tokyo
 --------------------|---------------